 - Wear waterproof sandals and shoes, especially when you visit showers and locker rooms.

-- It would be best to protect your feet anywhere they can get wet and exposed to other people’s sweat.
+- It would be best to protect your feet anywhere they get wet and exposed to other people’s sweat.

 Make sure you remove dry skin and dry thick fungal toenail:

 - Fungus loves to live on dry skin, sweat, and dead skin.